Unggoy1/unggoy-web/src/routes/legal/privacy/+page.md

 - To obtain Halo Infinite profile data such as gamertag, service tag, and player emblem
 - Show said information on your personal user profile, and any public posted content to the site
 - Unggoy.xyz uses third party oauth account login via Xbox.
 We do not store any oauth tokens related to your Microsoft account.
-Tokens may be used to obtain Halo Infinite profile data but are discarded post login.
+Oauth tokens are used to obtain xbox userId and gamertag, but are discarded post login.

 ## Disclosure of Your Information